Enhanced N=8 Supersymmetry of ABJM Theory on R(8) and R(8)/Z(2): Introduction

 \section{Introduction}

 Aharony, Bergman, Jafferis and Maldacena \cite{ABJM} proposed a three-dimensionsl superconformal field theory as a microscopic description for worldvolume dynamics of multiple M2-branes on $SU(4)\times U(1)$ R-symmetric and ${\cal{N}} = 6$ superconformal M2-branes.
-Hereafter referred as ABJM theory, it is defined by a {\sl gauged} linear sigma model: eight scalar and fermion fields in the bifundamental representation of quiver gauge group $\mathfrak{G} = G_1 \times G_2$ coupled to Chern-Simons gauge theory.
-Therefore, the ABJM theory is characterized by two integer-valued parameters: the Chern-Simons level $k$ and rank of the gauge group rank$(\mathfrak{G})$.
-It was proposed \cite{ABJM} that ABJM theory is holographically dual to Type IIA string theory on AdS$_4 \times \mathbb{CP}^3$ in the planar limit of both rank$(\mathfrak{G})$ and $k$ infinite while holding `t Hooft coupling $\lambda \equiv$ (rank$(\mathfrak{G})/k$) fixed and large.
-At finite $k$, the holographic dual is described most appropriately by M theory on AdS$_4 \times \mathbb{S}^7/\mathbb{Z}_k$.
-The proposal of \cite{ABJM} provides a Type IIA string or M-theory counterpart of the much studied AdS/CFT correspondence \cite{maldacena} between Type IIB string on AdS$_5 \times \mathbb{S}^5$ and four-dimensional ${\cal N}=4$ super Yang-Mills theory.
+Hereafter referred as ABJM theory, it is defined by a {\sl gauged} linear sigma model: eight scalar and fermion fields in the bifundamental representation of quiver gauge group $\mathfrak{G} = U(N) \times U(M)$ coupled to Chern-Simons gauge theory.
+Classically $N$ and $M$ may be arbitrary integers.
+Quantum mechanically one expects that only theories with $|N-M|\leq |k|$ are unitary \cite{Aharony:2008gk}.
+For $N=M$ it was proposed in \cite{ABJM} that ABJM theory is holographically dual to the Type IIA string theory on AdS$_4 \times \mathbb{CP}^3$ in the planar limit of both $N$ and $k$ infinite while holding `t Hooft coupling $\lambda \equiv$ $N/k$ fixed and large.
+At finite $k$, the holographic dual is described most appropriately by the M theory on AdS$_4 \times \mathbb{S}^7/\mathbb{Z}_k$.
+The proposal of \cite{ABJM} provides a Type IIA string or M-theory counterpart of the much studied AdS/CFT correspondence \cite{maldacena} between the Type IIB string on AdS$_5 \times \mathbb{S}^5$ and the four-dimensional ${\cal N}=4$ super Yang-Mills theory.
 Interestingly, there are strong indications that the ABJM theory is integrable, both at weak coupling \cite{weakcouplingintegrable}, \cite{ABJintegrable} and strong coupling \cite{strongcouplingintegrable} regimes.